lennykean/pmmux/README.md

 ## Extensibility

-pmmux uses a plugin architecture to allow custom extensions:
-- Backend protocols (perform protocol detection and handle traffic)
-- Routing strategies (customize how backends are selected)
-- Connection negotiators (transport-level protocol negotiation like encryption or packet filtering)

-See the [Extensibility Guide](docs/extensibility.md) for extension points and the [API Reference](docs/api-reference.md) for full interface documentation.
+The plugin architecture allows extending pmmux with custom backend protocols, routing strategies, and connection negotiators.
+See the [Extensibility Guide](docs/extensibility.md) for extension points and the [API Reference](docs/api-reference.md) for interface documentation.

 ## Built-in Backend Protocols